jon11L/Telegram_ChatBot/README.md

 # Telegram Chatbot.

 ### Project in construction....
-implementing the logic in python.

-building a telegram chatbot where several similar commands will be available to get random medias, such as: a randomized music, youtube video (perhaps documentary if triggered specific), a news of the day, a fun fact ...

 ## Description
 Slim_Bot is a Telegram bot that provides users with random trending YouTube videos and interesting facts.
-It's designed to entertain and inform users through simple commands and natural language interactions.
+It's designed to entertain and inform users through simple commands

 ## Features
 - Fetch random trending YouTube videos